bobandash/synqsell_shopify/README.md

 - Currency conversion for retailers and suppliers in different countries
 - Handle refunds for when a supplier or retailer refunds an order
 - If a supplier changes tracking details after 7 days, it should not affect the retailer's price list
+- Refactor the Lambda functions to use layers for shared functions (DRY principle)
 - Talk to users: need to see whether or not suppliers would want methods of increasing sales that the retailers can use (e.g. injecting Shopify liquid to theme to do a countdown for product launches)

 <!-- TODO: INSERT SCREENSHOT OF PENDING APPROVAL STATUS ONCE SUBMITTED -->